Ramakrishna: First "superconsciousness experience"

+"When I was ten or eleven years old and lived in Kamapukur, I first experienced samadhi.
+As I was passing through a paddy-field, I saw something and was overwhelmed.
+There are certain characteristics of God-vision.
+One sees light, feels joy, and experiences the upsurge of a great current in one's chest, like the bursting of a rocket."

+Further details are given, "One morning, while walking along the narrow ridges of a paddy field, eating puffed rice from a small basket, he saw a flock of white cranes flying against the backdrop of a dark rain cloud.
+The sight captivated him that he lost external awareness, and collapsed with the rice scattered around him.
+People nearby who saw this came to his rescue and carried him home."

+This experience has been interpreted as Samadhi by Ramakrishna and his followers, but also as a trance or epileptic seizure by naturalistic minded interpreters.
+Samādhi, in Hinduism, Buddhism, Jainism, Sikhism, is a state of meditative consciousness.
+In many Indian religious traditions, the cultivation of Samādhi through various meditation methods is essential for the attainment of spiritual liberation.

 Education

-Ramakrishna was sent to the village school where he learned to read and write, but he had an aversion to arithmetic, and didn't progress beyond simple addition, multiplication and division.
+Ramakrishna was sent to the village school where he learned to read and write, but had an aversion towards arithmetic and didn't progress beyond simple addition, multiplication and division.
 He read the Ramayana, the Mahabharata and other religious books with devotion.
-But he observed the scholars and found that they were only interested in acquiring wealth and contrasted this with his father's standards of detachment and righteous conduct.
-So he later lost interest in this "bread-winning education".
+He observed the scholars and found that they were only interested in acquiring wealth and contrasted this with his father's standards of detachment and righteous conduct.
+He later lost interest in this "bread-winning education".
 He instead became proficient in making images, acting and painting.
 When he was fourteen years old, he started a drama group with some of his friends and left school to pursue it.
 Ramakrishna had practically no formal education and spoke ungrammatical imperfect Bengali with a rustic accent.